 Gegprifti is also the author of www.pianodanza.com, an online compilation of her scholarly research and recordings of solo piano works in the genre of danza puertorriqueña.
 In April 2017, she was invited to present on this research at the Conservatorio de Música in San Juan during the Tercer Simposio de Investigación Musical: Andanzas, nuevas perspectivas sobre la danza en el Caribe.

-Pianist Akina Yura has performed throughout the United States, Europe and her native Japan.
-A strong advocate of the music of Japanese composer Mutsuo Shishido, Yura has presented programs of his works around the world.
+Pianist Akina Yura has performed throughout the United States, Europe, and her native Japan.
+A strong advocate of the music of Japanese composer Mutsuo Shishido, Yura has compiled the composer’s biography, and presented programs of his works around the world.
+Her debut CD, Mutsuo Shishido Complete Works for Piano, has been published by MSR Classics.
 She has appeared as a guest performer for the Pianodrom International Piano Festival in Albania and as a collaborative pianist for the Castleman Quartet Program.
-She is a prize-winner of the New Orleans Piano Institute Competition, Music Teachers National Association Young Artist Competition, and Brevard Piano Competition.
-She also has served as a member of the piano faculty in several music institutions in the U.S, including the University of Miami’s Frost School of Music Preparatory Program.
-Recently, she has moved to Albany, New York, where she is ready to start a private studio as well as new professional engagements.
+She is a prize-winner of numerous piano competitions, including the New Orleans Piano Institute Solo and Concerto Competitions, Music Teachers National Association Young Artist Competition, and Brevard Piano Competition.

 Emiri Nourishirazi started piano lessons at the age of seven with Russian-American pianist Irena Kofman.
 She has been the winner of numerous competitions at a young age.
 Participating in the International Keyboard Odyssiad Competition and Festival in the summer of 2015, she was the sliver medalist in her category.
 She also had the honor of performing with the Ars Flores Symphony Orchestra and Coral Gables Symphony Orchestra.
 In addition to her performance career, Emiri is an active teacher.
 She currently teaches at the Frost Preparatory Program, where she works with children of various ages.